 Contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria (GF)

-Health is a precondition, an indicator and an outcome of sustainable development.
-The Global Fund follows the vision of a world free of the burden of AIDS, tuberculosis and malaria with better health for all.
-It channels a big share of the funds dedicated to end these epidemics that affect disproportionately the poorest and most vulnerable people.
-It does so in accordance to the Global Plans of its main multilateral specialised partners.
-Since it was created, it has supported programmes that saved 20 million lives.
+Health is a precondition, an indicator and a result of sustainable development.
+The Global Fund (GF) follows the vision of a world free of HIV/AIDS, tuberculosis and malaria.
+It collects and channels a big share of the international funds dedicated to end these epidemics that disproportionately affect the poorest and most vulnerable people.
+Its support to country programmes has saved 27 million lives since 2002.
+In the coming years, the challenge is to maintain this progress and step up the fight to ending the epidemics.